root-project/web/manual/tmva/index.md

 > **Topical Manuals**
 >
-> For TMVA Topical Manuals available at [Topical Manuals - TMVA]({{ '/topical/#tmva' | relative_url }}).<br>
+> For TMVA, Topical Manuals are available at [Topical Manuals - TMVA]({{ '/topical/#tmva' | relative_url }}).<br>
 > They contain in-depth information about TMVA.

 ## Using TMVA

-The ROOT tutorials for TMVA available in `$ROOTSYS/tutorials/tmva` provide example jobs for the training phase and the application of the training results in a classification or regression analysis using the TMVA Reader.
+The ROOT tutorials for TMVA, available in `$ROOTSYS/tutorials/tmva`, provide example jobs for the training phase and the application of the training results in a classification or regression analysis using the TMVA Reader.

 **Training examples**